Granville County DWI Court Process

 Don't Face This Alone

-Being arrested for driving under the influence (DUI) in Granville County, North Carolina, can be a frightening and confusing experience.
-Understanding the court process is crucial to navigating this challenging situation.
-This guide provides a comprehensive overview of what to expect in Granville County's DUI court system, from your initial appearance to potential penalties and available programs.
-Knowing what lies ahead will empower you to make informed decisions and work effectively with your legal counsel.
+Being arrested for DUI (Driving Under the Influence) in Granville County, North Carolina, can be a daunting experience.
+Understanding the court process is essential to navigating the legal challenges ahead.
+This guide provides a step-by-step overview of what to expect in the Granville County court system.

 Which Court Handles DUI Cases?